-In general, you will need a visa.
-In general, it is comparably easy and straight forward to get a visa for studying in Germany - so do not be afraid of this!
+In general, you will need a visa, but don’t worry, it is comparatively easy and straight forward to get a visa for studying in Germany.
 The timeframe to get a German visa granted will vary from country to country and may take up to several months.
-Please ask the German embassy in your home country at the day you submitted your application about the procedure and make sure you apply early enough.
+Please ask the German embassy of your home country about the procedure as soon as possible after your application and make sure you apply early enough.

-Citizens of certain countries can enter Germany without having a visa:
+Citizens of certain countries can enter Germany without a visa:

 - EU members or the Schengen Treaty

 - Citizens of Australia, Canada, Honduras, Iceland, Israel, Japan, Liechtenstein, Macedonia, Monaco, Montenegro, New Zealand, Norway, San Marino, Serbia, Switzerland and USA

 All other applicants must apply for a student visa in their home country before departure.
 You can find a short overview of Visa requirements and exemptions for entry into the Federal Republic of Germany here.